 As the weather changes in the fall and winter months, we begin to look for warming and comforting foods and beverages.
 My cranberry apple cider recipe is the perfect drink to sip on during those cold nights.
-It’s packed with antioxidants and serves as a great alternative for coffee, tea or hot cocoa.
+It’s packed with antioxidants and serves as a great alternative to mulled wine yet packs more flavor than simple apple cider.
 Try it out — it’s easy to prepare and undeniably delicious.

 The Perfect Fall to Winter Drink

 What makes the perfect fall to winter drink?
 It’s a drink that makes you feel warm, at ease and fulfilled.
 It also contains warming spices, like cinnamon, cardamon, ginger and clove.
 That’s exactly what I added to my cranberry apple cider.